-- any CCP Transactions (including corresponding assets in the CCP's accounts) relating to our House Transactions; - any CCP Transactions (including corresponding assets in the CCP's accounts) relating to any of our other clients (regardless of whether they have opted for an Individual Client Account or an Omnibus Client Account); and - any CCP Transactions (including corresponding assets in the CCP's accounts) relating to your clients and any clients of our other clients (regardless of whether they have opted for a Basic Omnibus Indirect Client Account or a Gross Omnibus Indirect Client Account).
+- any CCP Transactions (including corresponding assets in the CCP's accounts) relating to our House Transactions; and - any CCP Transactions (including corresponding assets in the CCP's accounts) relating to any of our other clients (regardless of whether they have opted for an Individual Client Account or an Omnibus Client Account).

 Can CCP Transactions and related collateral be netted with our House Transactions and assets?
 No Can CCP Transactions and related assets be netted with those relating to our other clients?
-No Can CCP Transactions and related collateral be netted with those relating to your clients?
-No Can CCP Transactions and related collateral be netted with those relating to clients of our other clients?
 No